Pushing Hands (film): Filming

 Good Machine initially estimated that the filming period of the film would be three weeks, but under Lee's insistence, Schamus and Hope changed the shooting period to four weeks.
 Before filming began, the crew spent two weeks setting and rehearsing.
 On the day of the shooting, the crew set up a table and incense, and held a gong ceremony, a practice Lee would continue into his future projects.

 The film was shot entirely on-location in New York City, making it the first Taiwanese film to be shot entirely in the United States.
 The Chu residence was a house located in the North Riverdale sub-neighborhood of The Bronx.
 Ang requested that the house have very large windows in order to photograph the interior from the outside.
-Because the house didn't have any furniture, the crew transported furniture from Manhattan, but Ang was not satisfied.
+Because the house did not have any furniture, the crew transported furniture from Manhattan, but Ang was not satisfied.
 Ang moved his own furniture onto the set, which was later destroyed in the scene where Alex trashes the kitchen.
 Some of the paintings used as props in the house were donated to the production by Ang's artist friend.
 During production, one such painting was stolen.

 The scenes set in the jail were filmed at a detention center in Yonkers.
 During the filming process, many overseas Chinese students studying in the United States enthusiastically assisted the crew.